 experience low mood, may become anxious or withdrawn

 Many people in the early stages of dementia engage in activities they enjoy but at times they may find it hard and may need to rest more frequently.

 As dementia progresses, changes are greater and a person will need more support to help them to manage day to day living.
-As a person finds it harder to do things, they may loose confidence and withdraw or be upset.
-Others may feel frustrated and angry and be argumentative or quick to loose their temper.
+As a person finds it harder to do things, they may lose confidence and withdraw or be upset.
+Others may feel frustrated and angry and be argumentative or quick to lose their temper.